Art & Design

 Sojourn: to visit or stay for a time in a place

 The art work I created over the past year is inspired by my experiences visiting the rivers of Oregon and by the important life sustaining water element of our planet.
 I've found rivers to be places of refuge and solace, as well as places to explore, play, and observe nature.
-At the river's edge I notice time moving quietly by.
-My senses come alive as I feel the cool water on my fingers and toes and as I listen to the sound of the wind in the trees.
+At the river's edge I notice time moving quietly by as I listen to the sound of the wind in the trees.
 Ancient rocks worn smooth by the centuries remind me of the much bigger picture of the past and of the future.
 Birds, fish, butterflies, and many others have all met me at the river.
 Rivers nourish and sustain life.
 They create connections between places for people and animals.
-Nature is an important part of my art making process and of my lived experience.
 Through visiting Oregon's rivers and waterways I've found quiet places to connect to beauty and to deeply felt sources of inspiration.

 Past Group Show

 “Flower Process” is a painting that follows from a life-long, connection to and relationship with nature.
-I’ve been listening to, observing, and befriending the natural world since childhood.
-While most of my work is and has been abstract and often based on natural forms, occasionally more representational imagery appears.
+While most of my work is and has been abstract, occasionally more representational imagery appears.
 My painting references a flower and leaves, along with abstract elements that represent a process.
-This process of intuitive discovery and learning through art making is an important part of my work.
-I appreciate that plants also have their own inner processes, cycles, and rhythms that connect and parallel with my own life and work.
+I appreciate that plants have their own inner processes, cycles, and rhythms that connect and parallel with my own life

 My mixed media image (“Emerging”, 2014) represents a tiny sample of the many years of my art practice.
 I find inspiration, solace, joy, freedom, and refuge in nature.
 While I tend to live in cities, the natural world is always speaking to me, even if only through the cracks in the urban landscape and the liminal outer skirts where the land meets the ocean or the city meets the forest.
 Through the intuitive language of my art practice, my deeply felt connection to the natural environment finds expression.
 I also find inspiration through observing the beautiful, unusual, and unique in everyday existence.